eMapR/LT-GEE/README.md

 ]
 ```

-Row 1 is the observation year.<br>
++ Row 1 is the observation year.<br>
-Row 2 is the observation value corresponding to the year in row 1, it is equal to the first band in the input collection.<br>
++ Row 2 is the observation value corresponding to the year in row 1, it is equal to the first band in the input collection.<br>
-Row 3 is the observation fitted to line segments defined by breakpoint vertices identified in segmentation.<br>
++ Row 3 is the observation value corresponding to the year in row 1, fitted to line segments defined by breakpoint vertices identified in segmentation.<br>
-Row 4 is a Boolean value indicating whether an observation was identified as a vertex.
++ Row 4 is a Boolean value indicating whether an observation was identified as a vertex.

 You can extract a row using the GEE `arraySlice` function.
 Here is an example of the extracting the year and fitted value rows as separate lists: